aviGit-infy/java_assignment/README.md

 8. For handling the response for get request we have created a model class RewardPointResponse which used to display the map of string and integer for the monthly points and the total point for that particular customer

+9. The API's used <br>
+9.1 getAllCustomerTransactions -> this GET API will return all the customerId along with the rewardPoint earned in monthly basis <br>
+9.2 getRewardPoints -> this GET API takes customerId as a input parameter and fetch the records for that particular customer <br>
+9.3 createTransaction -> this POST API will take customerId, transactionDate and Amount and will return the response as records/ transaction successfully inserted.

 ## Below is the Examples
 ## Sample input data records
 ```